 An army of people hustled wrapped presents to and fro.
 Everybody was in a terrible rush.

-Mary turned in a circle to explore the dizzying mall with her eyes.
-Strings of Christmas lights blinked around the windows of every inviting store.
-Dozens of merry Santa Clauses with jolly plump faces stared out from signs, shopping bags, bright window displays.
-Several stores down from the kiosk, shoppers in a long, twisting line waited in the food court to have their pictures taken with Santa Claus.
+Mary turned around in a circle to explore the dizzying mall with her eyes.
+Strings of Christmas lights blinked about the windows of every inviting store.
+Dozens of merry Santa Clauses with jolly plump faces stared out from signs, shopping bags and the dazzling window displays.
+Beyond one cascade of escalators, shoppers in a very long, twisting line waited in the food court to have their pictures taken with Santa Claus.
 ‘Tis the Season a nearby banner proclaimed in big letters.

 “Didn’t you hear me?
 Let’s get going!” her mother said.

-The two stepped into the river of shoppers.
+The two stepped into a river of shoppers.
 It was a torrent of urgency that felt irresistible.
-Mary marveled at the unending lights and the press of Humanity.
+Mary marveled at the unending lights and the press of humanity.

 Mary continued to search about.

-Two dirty pant legs were outstretched on concrete.
-The two legs stuck out from behind a trashcan near the front door of one very busy store.
+Two pant legs were outstretched on the ground.
+The two legs stuck out from behind a trashcan near the front door of one busy store.

 Mary and her mother neared the trashcan.
 A man was collapsed behind it, his back leaning against a wall.
 The man was asleep.

 The man was fat and wore very dirty clothing.
-His stomach bulged out from under his torn shirt like a bowl full of jelly.
-His bare feet were black with dirt, and an enormous white beard was splayed across his chest.
+His stomach bulged out from under his torn shirt.
+His bare feet were black with dirt.
+An enormous white beard was splayed across his chest.
 Atop his nodding head was a Santa hat.